 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 Disclosures of your personal information

-We may have to share your personal information with the parties set out below for the purposes set out in the table in paragraph 4 above.
+We may have to share your personal information with the parties set out below (under the Third Parties section in the Glossary) for the purposes set out in the table in under “Purposes for which we will use your personal information” above.

-- Specific third parties listed in the table in paragraph 4 above.
+- Specific third parties listed in the table referenced above.